vkhait/Project_4/README.md

 * Hypertension is positively correlated to stroke.
 Hypertension increase the likelihood of stroke
 * Heart_disease is positively correlated to stroke.
 Presence of an heart_disease increase the likelihood of having stroke
 * People living in Rural areas are less likely to have stroke
+## Next steps for model where BMI null values were replaced with average value.
 ## 1.4 Data preprocessing
 * The target and features were seperated
 * Label Encoder was used on ever_married column